-Fund Financial Statements - Separate financial statements are provided for governmental and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
+Fund Financial Statements - Separate financial statements are provided for governmental, and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
 Major individual governmental funds are reported in separate columns in the fund financial statements.
 All remaining governmental funds are aggregated and reported as other governmental funds.

-The Coffeeville School District reports the following major governmental funds:
+The school district reports the following major governmental funds:

-General Fund - This is the Coffeeville School District's primary operating fund.
+General Fund - This is the school district's primary operating fund.
 The general fund is used to account for and report all financial resources not accounted for and reported in another fund.

-Title I Fund - This is the school district's federal reimbursable fund that serves to fund remedial mathematics and reading services to low-income, program eligible students.
+Title I Fund - This is the school district's federal reimbursable fund that serves to fund educational services to low-income, program eligible students.